eromatiya/the-glorious-dotfiles/README.md

 <img src="https://github.com/manilarome/the-glorious-dotfiles/blob/master/screenshots/antialias.png" alt="antialias">

 Anti-aliasing is pretty doable, but it requires a hackish way to do it and the code is ugly and unmaintainable<sup>(yeah just like my code)</sup>.
-Implementing it will make the titlebar module more obscure and will more likely break things.
+Implementing it will make the titlebar module more obscure and will most likely break things.

 *Anti-aliasing can be applied to any wibox by making its background color transparent and putting all its items in a shaped container with the desired background color.*